-Our varied programme includes still life workshops, portrait sessions, talks, presentations, tips on photographic techniques and reviews of members' photographs.
-In the summer months we meet at different locations in the area, with the emphasis very much on taking photographs.
+The Society meets on Monday evenings at Skidby Village Hall in East Yorkshire, although from May through to August, members try to get out and about with their cameras depending on the weather.
+The varied, weekly programme includes still-life workshops, portrait sessions, talks, presentations, tips on photographic techniques and reviews of members' images.
+In the summer months, members meet at different locations in the area with the emphasis very much on taking photographs.